K. Muraleedharan: Political career

-In February 2004, Muraleedharan was appointed Minister of Power in the A. K. Antony Ministry, though he was not a member of the Kerala Legislative Assembly.
+In February 2004, Muraleedharan was appointed Minister of Power in the AK Antony Ministry, though he was not a member of the Kerala Legislative Assembly.
 He was required to win a seat within six months to continue as the minister but lost in by-election from Wadakkancherry.
 Subsequently, he resigned in May that year.
 He is the only state Minister who was never MLA and never faced the legislative assembly.

-In 2005, when the Karunakaran faction of the Indian National Congress party had differences with the party leadership and the United Democratic Front (UDF), some members of the party quit and formed another party named Democratic Indira Congress (Karunakaran) (DIC(K)).
-They allied with the Left Democratic Front (LDF) for the local panchayat elections of 2005 and had some success.
+In 2005, when the Karunakaran faction of the INC party had differences with the party leadership and the UDF, some members of the party quit and formed another party named DIC(K).
+They allied with the LDF for the local panchayat elections of 2005 and had some success.

 However, for the Kerala Assembly elections of 2006, DIC(K) made a pact with UDF as LDF declined to make any electoral arrangements with DIC(K).
 DIC(K) contested in 17 constituencies but managed to get elected only from one seat mostly because of grassroots level cross-voting by Congress.
 Muralidharan lost the election in Koduvally constituency to P.T.A.
 Rahim.

-With the future of the DIC(K) party untenable, some party members of the DIC(K) returned to the Congress party whilst others, including Karunakaran and Muraleedharan, decided instead to join the Nationalist Congress Party (NCP).
+With the future of the DIC(K) party untenable, some party members of the DIC(K) returned to the Congress party whilst others, including Karunakaran and Muraleedharan, decided instead to join the NCP.

 Later, Karunakaran rejoined the Congress party, while his son Muraleedharan opted to stay with the NCP, decrying his father's "betrayal".
 Muraleedharan contested the 2009 Lok Sabha polls from the Wayanad constituency under the NCP ticket, but came only in third place, behind the Congress party and the CPI.